DallanQ/lotr_journeys_in_middle_earth/Reference.md

 A boulder is a type of terrain that can be placed on the battle map.

-16.1 If a hero is in a space with a boulder token while performing a test to negate damage (icon of 3 scratch claws) and fear (icon of a devil-like face with two curved horns), that hero may convert one fate (leaf icon) icon to one success (a sunburst symbol) icon during the test without spending an inspiration token.
+16.1 If a hero is in a space with a boulder token while performing a test to negate damage (icon of 3 scratches claw) and fear (icon of a devil-like face with two curved horns), that hero may convert one fate (leaf icon) icon to one success (a sunburst symbol) icon during the test without spending an inspiration token.

 16.2 Each boulder token can be used one time during each negate test that is performed by a hero that shares a space with that boulder token.

 ### 17  BUSH (TERRAIN) (page 10)

-A bush is a type of terrain that can be placed on the battle map. (image of a top view of a tree or bush)
+A bush is a type of terrain that can be placed on the battle map. (image of a top view of a tree)

 17.1 During the action phase, if a hero ends their turn in a space with a bush token, that hero may perform a wit (speed motion icon) test.